Mazamazine/pathological/ReadMe.txt

 - Unlock done level even if no highscore has been recorded
 - Key translations for all keyboard layouts
-- Pygame 1.9.6 works fine for fullscreen and back, but Pygame Pygame 2.0.1 (SDL 2.0.14, Python 3.9.2) may lock up your screen if you try to go to fullscreen and back again.
-Use at least Pygame 2.0.2.dev1 (SDL 2.0.14, Python 3.9.2) instead as it works.
+- Pygame 1.9.6 works fine for fullscreen and back, but Pygame 2.0.1 (SDL 2.0.14, Python 3.9.2) may lock up your screen or computer if you try to go to fullscreen and back again.
+Use at least Pygame 2.0.2.dev1 (SDL 2.0.14, Python 3.9.2) instead as it may work better and not lock up the screen or computer, but it does not work completely.
+I still use it because I need a version with mouse wheel support so this version or
+  later is what I'm working with.

 * ----------------------------------------------------------------- *